aosabook/500lines/contingent/chapter.rst

 The Proper Use of Classes
 =========================

-..
-TODO: rework this and following

 You may have been surprised
 by the absence of classes in the above discussion of Python data structures.
-After all, they are a frequent mechanism for organizing data and get defined through a dedicated Python syntax.
+After all, classes are a frequent mechanism for structuring applications and a hardly less frequent subject of heated debate among their adherents and detractors.
+Classes were once thought important enough that entire educational curricula were designed around them, and the majority of popular programming languanges include dedicated syntax for defining and using them.

 But it turns out that classes are often orthogonal to the question of data structure design.
-Classes simply repeat data structures that we have already seen:
+Rather than offering us an entirely alternative data modeling paradigm, classes simply repeat data structures that we have already seen:

 * A class instance is *implemented* as a dict.
 * A class instance is *used* like a mutable tuple.